ybdai7/Chameleon-durable-backdoor/README.md

 # Chameleon
-official implementation of **Chameleon: Adapting to Peer Images for Planting Durable Backdoors in Federated Learning** (https://arxiv.org/abs/2304.12961)
+Official implementation of **Chameleon: Adapting to Peer Images for Planting Durable Backdoors in Federated Learning** (https://arxiv.org/abs/2304.12961)